victor-grajski/victor-grajski.github.io/content/blog/mhci-capstone/index.md

     </div>

 <div class="post-content-body-content-content">
 <p>Testing with families confirmed that Martin successfully fostered cooperation and connection.
 Players loved how they had to physically move in order to control the game, and parents loved how their kids had to talk to each other and work together in order to play.
-To add an element of personalization to Martin, we allowed kids to create their own custom Lego game boards.
+To add personalization to Martin, we allowed kids to create their own custom Lego game boards.
 Kids loved being able to express their creativity, and they wanted to keep playing with new boards and try ones that others created.</p>
 </div>
 </div>